 Show advanced drive propertieswill provide some detailed option

-Format Optionsis a section which contains the name, file system related options
+Format Optionsis a section that contains the name, file system related options

 Volume labelwill be used to set the name for the created installation media

-File systemwill be used to set the file system of the USB Flash Drive
+File systemwill be used to set the file system of the USB Flash Drive.
+The default file system is FAT32 which is compatible with most of the systems like TV, Mp3 player, embedded device, IoT, etc.

-Cluster sizewill be used to set the size of the cluster of the USB Flash Drive
+Cluster sizewill be used to set the size of the cluster of the USB Flash Drive.
+The cluster size is 4K or 4096 bytes by default.

 Statuswill print the progress of USB Flash media creation